Database Backup Best Practices for MSPs

 Include system databases in your backups

-Access rights and database configurations need to be preserved in order to restore the databases later in a proper way.
+Access rights and database configurations need to be preserved to restore the databases later in a proper way.
 Be sure that you are backing up system databases to save this data.
 This is another reason why it’s important to use database-aware backup tools, rather than simply copying database files in a generic manner to create backups.

 Ensure database recoverability

-The best way to do this is to keep a test server available (either in an on-premises data center, or in the cloud -- whichever location is more convenient for accessing the backup data) and periodically perform a recovery routine from it with database files.
+The best way to do this is to keep a test server available (either in an on-premises data center or in the cloud -- whichever location is more convenient for accessing the backup data) and periodically perform a recovery routine from it with database files.
 This requires some extra effort, but here again, it’s well worth the assurance that it provides against data loss.

 Disaster recovery planning for databases

-A final database backup best practice is to make sure that you include database recovery as a distinct part of your clients’ disaster recovery plan.
+A final database backup best practice is to make sure that you include database recovery as a distinct part of your clients’ disaster recovery planning.
 Don’t simply assume that your generic recovery procedures will allow you to restore databases successfully; doing so will often fail because, again, you can’t simply load a copy of a database into an operating system and expect it to work.
-If you do, you will likely find that permission problems, missing configuration data and other issues prevent proper access to the database.
+If you do, you will likely find that permission problems, missing configuration data, and other issues prevent proper access to the database.

 Instead, you need recovery tools, like MSP360 Backup (or MSP360 Managed Backup designed specifically for MSPs), and processes that are prepared to address the unique needs of database disaster recovery.
 Operating system recovery should be treated as a separate process.
 Refer to our guide on Disaster Recovery Planning to learn more:

 Backing up databases reliably is more complicated than it may first appear.
-But with the right tools and best practices in place, you can provide effective database backup and recovery services to your clients.
+But with the right tools and database backup best practices in place, you can provide effective database backup and recovery services to your clients.